Macro Calculator for Men and Women – Protein Intake Calculator

 • Saturated fats: Some people know these as the ‘unhealthy fat’.
 A diet that is high in saturated fats is associated with an increased risk of high cholesterol.
 This may lead to heart disease.

-• Unsaturated fats: Unsaturated fats are healthy fats that provide essential fatty acids to your both.
+• Unsaturated fats: Unsaturated fats are healthy fats that provide essential fatty acids to your body.
 These can be monounsaturated or polyunsaturated fats.

 • Trans fats: Trans fats are a harmful type of fat that should be avoided.
 They have no nutritional value and can increase the risk of heart disease, stroke and diabetes.